AsterPieters/drunkster/README.md

 # drunkster
-Drunkster, get drunk or DIE
+DRUNKSTER, get drunk or DIE
+A drinking game made by Aster Pieters.

 To use drunkster: